-The role of Strategic Intelligence Manager, explained by François CARON, IÉSEG graduate
+The role of Head of Market Intelligence, explained by François CARON, an IÉSEG graduate

-François CARON, a 2002 graduate of IÉSEG, is now Strategic Intelligence Manager at Société Générale.
+François CARON, a 2002 graduate of IÉSEG, is now Head of Market Intelligence at Societe Generale.
 He tells us about his demanding yet exciting role that sits at the crossroads of innovation and strategy.

-What does the role of Strategic Intelligence Manager entail?
+What does the role of Head of Market Intelligence entail?

-I’m Strategic Intelligence Manager at Société Générale, in what used to be the Innovation division, now part of the Operations Department.
+I’m the Head of Market Intelligence at Societe Generale, in what used to be the Innovation division, now part of the Operations Department.
 My scope is very broad: it spans 27 business lines across around 60 countries—from traditional B2C and B2B banking to corporate services for large clients, as well as market activities and more specialized areas such as consumer finance, mobility, insurance, transaction banking, and securities services.

 I also cover cross-functional topics like emerging technologies (quantum computing, artificial intelligence, generative AI, open banking), ESG issues, and the future of work.
 My mission is to inform the strategic thinking of the Executive Management, the Executive Committee, the Management Committee, and our digital governance boards.